Nick-Chapman/quarter-forth/README.md

 # nforth

 A new Forth system, currently targeting bare metal x86, but which aims to minimize platform dependencies by being coded within Forth as much as possible.
-The [Kernel](kernel.asm) implements a handful of core primitive, and then starts just a bare _word-find-execute_ loop: with not even any support for numeric literals, and definitely no `:` compiler -- these are defined aferwards in [Forth](f), following a careful [bootstrapping](forth.list) process.

-The [Makefile](Makefile) provided can build the system (`make`) and spin up within a _qemu_ emulator (`make run`).
+The [Makefile](Makefile) provided can build the system with (`make`) and spin up within a _qemu_ emulator with (`make run`).
 Project dependencies are currently just `nasm` and `qemu-system-x86`.

-Plans are ideas are [here](notes/plan.txt).
+### Bootstrapping

+The [Kernel](kernel.asm) implements the core primitive, and then starts just a bare _key-dispatch-execute_ loop, to allow the [bootstrapping](forth.list) process to begin.
+The [first stage](f/quarter.q) of the bootstrap process defines the `word` and `find` primitives necessary for a Forth system.
+Until these are available we are coding in a _not-quite_ Forth language; primitives are referenced by single character names, and accessed via a hard-coded dispatch table in the kernel.
+At the end of the first stage we have a basic _word-find-execute_ loop.
+The [next stage](f/boot.f) builds a simple `:` compiler, with support for immediate words.
+Bootstrapping continues until eventually we define support for parsing numbers, and thus become able to implement the standard [interpreter](f/interpreter.f) and [compiler](f/colon.f) which we expect from a Forth system.

 ### TODO: nforth language and x86 implementation choices